NeoSemiDen/MP-VSD-RV-SoC-TO-P/README.md

 This is activity/submission repo for VSD's RISC‑V Reference SoC Tapeout Program by Madhav Parihar.

-# From Silicon to Sovereignty: My RISC-V SoC Tapeout Program
+# From Silicon to Sovereignty: RISC-V Reference SoC Tapeout Program

 This repository documents my journey through the **IIT Gandhinagar & VSD RISC-V SoC Tapeout Program**, a 20-week national mission to turn India’s semiconductor vision into reality.
 My goal is to gain end-to-end chip design expertise, from RTL to physical tapeout, and contribute to this ambitious national effort.